 1 – Add to your trading account

 Instead of withdrawing to put food on your table, add to your account with the income from your regular day job and grow your account much faster.
 As mentioned above, withdrawing money is a big performance killer and significantly reduces the way compounding interests work.
 Adding to your trading account can make a big difference and increases the speed of how fast your capital can growth.

 Therefore, do not quit your full-time job too early and use this advantage to keep growing the trading funds.

 2 – Cut down living expenses

-Being able to live from your trading is a two-way street, although most people don’t understand it.
+Being able to live from your trading is a two-way street.
 Being financially independent can be achieved two ways: First, you make more money than what you spend.
 And second, you spend less, cut your living expenses and bring down the amount of money you need to make.

-If you are really determined to make it as a full time trader but you are still far away from making $5,000 per month (if that is what you need), take a look at your spending behavior.
+If you are really determined to make it as a full-time trader but you are still far away from making $5,000 per month (if that is what you need), take a look at your spending habits.
 Where can you cut back?
 You don’t have to start living like a monk and you can always increase your spending later, but if you want to really quit your job sooner and start living off your trading, you should audit your spending behavior.

 3 – Trading as a second income stream